IvanZ505/runb-notes/docs/intro-comm/comms.md

 ## Perception and Verbal Code

+### Functions of Language/Verbal Code
+- Cooperation, interaction, persuasion and inoculation.

 #### Communication Expectations
 - **The perceived self**: The person you really beleive yourself to be.
 - **The ideal or possible self**: The person you would like to be or might become